Waning

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 16 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 16 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 340 of Meeus index or 1293 from Brown series.

 The length of the current synodic month is 5 hours and 41 minutes shorter than the mean synodic month length.
 It is 28 minutes longer compared to 21st century's shortest synodic month length.

-1 day after point of apogee on 19 July 2027 at 11:52 in ♒ Aquarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next perigee on 2 August 2027 at 06:28 in ♌ Leo.
+1 day since point of apogee on 19 July 2027 at 11:52 in ♒ Aquarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next perigee on 2 August 2027 at 06:28 in ♌ Leo.

 The Moon is 404 912 km (251 601 mi) away from Earth and getting closer over the next 12 days until the point perigee when Earth-Moon distance is going to be 357 362 km (222 054 mi).

-1 day after ascending node on 19 July 2027 at 23:33 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 2 August 2027 at 12:33 in ♌ Leo.
+1 day after ascending node on 19 July 2027 at 23:33 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 2 August 2027 at 12:33 in ♌ Leo.

-4 days since the previous standstill on 15 July 2027 at 20:16 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.184°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠27.208° at the point of next northern standstill on 30 July 2027 at 05:47 in ♊ Gemini.
+4 days since the last southern standstill on 15 July 2027 at 20:16 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.184° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠27.208° at the point of next northern standstill on 30 July 2027 at 05:47 in ♊ Gemini.

 In 12 days on 2 August 2027 at 10:05 in ♌ Leo the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.